Taoist Witches? What is Asian Witchcraft?

 Answers to those two questions are not at all easy to arrive at.

-And I think part of that can be attributed to Asian Americans not claiming the moniker “witch.”
+But maybe it’s a bit our fault, too.
+I also don’t see swaths of Asian Americans claiming the moniker “witch,” or “pagan.”
 So to that extent, as an Asian American practitioner of the craft, there’s benefit to identifying as a witch.
 At the very least, it gives us visibility, and finally, an opportunity to be included.

 Benebell the pentagram and the many pagan rituals and golden dawn occult was taken from enochian and Egyptian practices according to what I’ve seen from the golden dawn material but tarot and Romanian concealment during witch trial century’s -I believe the Romanians in the tarot of the bohemians were holding the tarot from India I believe during the witch trials but the difference between taoists and witches is that taoism is orthodox in micro and macrocosmic study where as witchcraft of paganism is unsafe because of limitations of mediumistic orthodoxy and profoundness, and parts of pagan witchcraft is demonic worship anti Christianity -whereas taoism explains the ruthlessness and neccessity of control over heaven and earth even with good and bad magick but orthodoxy of the complete trinity of all deity’s and energy’s involved which cannot be paralleled.